JordanKarp/diagramless_solver/README.md

     - Does the puzzle have symmetry?
     - What is the starting location of the first clue?

+This program can take these inputs, and return all possible grid solutions for the given puzzle.

-There are also solver details, as a way to customize the builder for this puzzle.
+There are also solver details, as a way to customize the builder.

 ## How to use:
 - Run main.py